-Summary: Mortgage rates in Seattle – and across the nation – continue on a downward trend into August 2019 and are expected to continue to remain low throughout the remainder of the year.
-With prices in Seattle also on the decline, now may be a great time for home buyers to get into the market.
+Mortgage rates in Seattle – and across the nation – continue on a downward trend into early 2021 and are expected to continue to remain low throughout the remainder of the year.
+With prices in Seattle starting to increase, now may be a great time for home buyers to get into the market.

 Back in November 2018, mortgage rates started a downward descent that is still ongoing.
 Seattle mortgage rates are now at 3.02% for a 30-year fixed-rate mortgage, which is near its lowest point for the year.
 In fact, rates recently hit their lowest point ever multiple times, making homebuying a more affordable proposition for buyers.

 So it appears that Seattle home buyers may have a perfect opportunity to get into the housing market, thanks to both lower interest rates.
 And after months of dips in home prices in Seattle, they’re finally on the their way up.
 Buyers may want to consider getting into the market today before prices take off and while interest rates are still very low.

-As of late August 2019, Freddie Mac anticipates the annual average interest rate for 2019 to be 3.9%, then dip to 3.7% in 2020.
-The recent decrease in mortgage rates over the last few months stems in part from the weaker global economy and continued global trade disputes.
-Yet in spite of global economic unrest, the US economy remains strong and continues to get stronger.
+As of early 2021, Freddie Mac anticipates the annual average interest rate for 2021 to be 3.2%.
+The recent decrease in mortgage rates over the last few months stems in part from the weaker global economy, continued global trade disputes, and the recent coronavirus outbreak.

-Further, the Federal Reserve’s latest meeting resulted in the entity cutting rates for the first time since the recession over a decade ago in an effort to ward off an economic downturn.
-Interest rates impact the cost of borrowing for mortgages and are currently hovering between 2% to 2.25%.
+Further, the Federal Reserve’s latest meetings have resulted in rate slash after rate slash in an effort to ward off an economic downturn.
+Interest rates impact the cost of borrowing for mortgages and are currently hovering between 0% to 0.25%.